pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         :type: int

-        The prime modulus that's used in generating the DSA keypair and used in the DSA signing and verification processes.
+        The prime modulus that's used in generating the DSA key pair and used in the DSA signing and verification processes.

     .. attribute:: subgroup_order

         :type: int

-        The subgroup order that's used in generating the DSA keypair by the generator and used in the DSA signing and verification processes.
+        The subgroup order that's used in generating the DSA key pair by the generator and used in the DSA signing and verification processes.